In Spring 2015 I was commissioned to write an article about working with the constraint of a theme in my second collection The Print Museum.

 (1) Drysalter, Michael Symmons Roberts, Cape Poetry, 2013.

 (2) Norman Berry, Worldwide Creative Director, Ogilvy & Mather.

 (3) What it is, Lynda Barry, Drawn and Quarterly, 2008.

 (4) See A quick brown fox , Vanessa Vargo, JJPM, 2011, for hand-pressed examples that live on the page.

 (5) On Poetry, Glyn Maxwell, Oberon Masters, 2012.

 (6) Stop Stealing Sheep & Find Out How Type Works, Erik Spiekermann, Adobe, 2013

-'The Print Museum' came out with Bloodaxe in March 2016.
-It won the East Anglian Book Award for Poetry 2016 and the Book by the Cover Award.
+‘The Print Museum’ came out with Bloodaxe in March 2016 and was shortlisted for the East Anglian Book Award.
 Electric Shadow (Bloodaxe, 2011), was a Poetry Book Society Recommendation and shortlisted for the Seamus Heaney Centre Prize for Poetry.
-Find out more about Heidi's work at www.heidiwilliamsonpoet.com
+Find out more about Heidi’s work at www.heidiwilliamsonpoet.com